-Carers UK have been working to ensure that the Government clearly communicates that unpaid carers are included in priority group 6 in all their communications.
+Carers UK have been working to ensure that the NHS England and the Government clearly communicates that unpaid carers are included in priority group 6 in all their communications.
 We have been responding to carers' queries about the vaccine and have been monitoring practice around take-up of vaccines and procedures.